sentrychris/ssh-client/README.md

 repository and make sure `'debug'` is set to `False` in `ssh.py` before exposing it to the network.

+Read [./docs/deployment-guide.md](./docs/deployment-guide.md) if you want to host your own instance.

 ## Installation

 Requires Python >= 3.10.
 Uses the stdlib `venv` module and `pip`; no extra